AttieSit/CMPM163Labs/README.md

 	7. Skybox: starfield skybox by PULSAR BYTES\
 ii. \
 iii.
 Found object image: ![](images/lab6_part_iii_realWorld_photo.jpg)\
 Recreation of material and model in unity.
-The model is made by me in blender 3D (I didn't realized until after texturing that the back tip of the fork is supposed to be round) and the material is created in unity:
+The model is made by me in blender 3D (I didn't realized until after texturing that the back tip of the fork is supposed to be round and not completely flat) and the material is created in unity:
 ![](images/lab6_part_iii_recreation_screenshot.png)lab6_part_iii_recreation\
 iv.
 I made the material of the fork look like the object by changing the material's albedo color to light gray and then increasing the metallic and smoothness values until it looked like metal.\
 v.
 The two textured objects are another fork and a plate.
 Both are textured by me in substance painter and I exported their albedo, metallic, and normal maps to make their textured material in unity.
 I choose to reuse the fork model just to show the difference textures can add to the look of a material.